 Introducing the Florey Internship Program

-In 2020, the Florey launched a bespoke internship program providing ‘hands-on’ experiences in science communication, commercial applications of research, and translational projects.
 In the program, early career researchers worked on projects over a 10-day period with mentorship from support service staff in what has forged unique professional development opportunities.

-The internship was designed to complement the traditional scientific training already on offer at the Florey and provide a paid opportunity to learn innovative and strategic skills for broader scientific operations.
+The internship was designed to complement the traditional scientific training already on offer at The Florey and provide a paid opportunity to learn innovative and strategic skills for broader scientific operations.

 Head of Public Affairs and Strategy, Melanie Carew, explained that the internship program provided many benefits for early career researchers and for support service teams.

-“There are so many talented early career researchers at the Florey who are keen to learn.
+“There are so many talented early career researchers at The Florey who are keen to learn.
 They already receive exceptional scientific training and so we wanted to provide them with short experiences that give them a chance to apply these skills to exciting new projects that our support service teams were working on,” said Ms Carew.

 “The concept for the internship program was in place, but when COVID-19 restrictions came into effect in Victoria and many of our students needed to delay experiments, we decided to fast-track the idea, providing a new way for people to stay connected and conduct meaningful work.”